 Shafts: The pump contains two kinds of shafts: the drive shaft and the idler shaft.
 Both shafts have retaining ring grooves and a keyway for positioning the gears.
 The drive shaft also has a step, keyway and groove on one end for positioning the inner magnet.
-The shafts for Models H12 and 312 have two sets of retaining ring grooves to position either full (F) or reduced (R) size gears (see Diagram 1).
-The shafts for Model 314F have one set of grooves to position two adjacent Model 312F gears (see page 34).
-The chart at the top of page 36 can be used to identify the shafts.
+The H12 shafts have two sets of retaining ring grooves to position either full (F) or reduced (R) size gears (see diagram below).
+The H14F shafts have one set of grooves.
+Dimensional data for the shafts is given on page 33.